rudybxn/concurrent_http_server/README.md

-# OSTEP G.5 Concurrent Web Server — Team 0101
+# Concurrent Web Server in C

 This project explores the impact of size-based scheduling on concurrent web server performance.
-We implement a multi-threaded HTTP server using a fixed-size thread pool and a bounded buffer following the producer-consumer pattern, as described in the OSTEP curriculum (G.5).
+We implement a multi-threaded HTTP server using a fixed-size thread pool and a bounded buffer following the producer-consumer pattern.
 The main thread accepts incoming TCP connections and enqueues them into a shared buffer; a pool of worker threads dequeue and service requests.
-Our research extension compares two scheduling policies — **First-Come-First-Served (FCFS)** and **Shortest-File-First (SFF)** — to evaluate their impact on mean response time and tail latency under varying load and file-size distributions.
+The research extension compares two scheduling policies — **First-Come-First-Served (FCFS)** and **Shortest-File-First (SFF)** — to evaluate their impact on mean response time and tail latency under varying load and file-size distributions.